gzweigle/open-hybrid-piano/pianos/StemPianoG/README.md

 ### Hammer Connections
 The following figures show the top of the IPS mainboard.
 This is where the sensor connectors are located.

-Hammers are numbered starting at A0 (0), through C8 (87) in the first figure.
+Hammers are numbered starting at piano note A0 (key number 0), through piano note C8 (key number 87) in the first figure.
 Connect each set of three pins (power, ground, and signal) to the same three pins on each of the 88 sensors boards.
 ![spg_hammer_connections](hammer_connections.png)
 ### Damper Connections
 Damper keys are numbered starting at A0 (0), through C8 (87).